karlseguin/the-little-redis-book/en/redis.md

 ## Backups

-Backing up Redis is simply a matter of copying Redis' snapshot to whatever location you want (S3, FTP, ...).
+Backing up Redis is simply a matter of copying a Redis snapshot to whatever location you want (S3, FTP, ...).
 By default Redis saves its snapshot to a file named `dump.rdb`.
 At any point in time, you can simply `scp`, `ftp` or `cp` (or anything else) this file.

-It isn't uncommon to disable both snapshotting and the append-only file (aof) on the master and let a slave take care of this.
+It isn't uncommon to disable both snapshots and the append-only file (aof) on the master and let a slave take care of this.
 This helps reduce the load on the master and lets you set more aggressive saving parameters on the slave without hurting overall system responsiveness.

 ## Scaling and Redis Cluster